A golf section was formed in 1924 possessing two superb silver trophies, one of which was donated by Mr. R.D.F.

 11 points.
 Onwards and upwards Mr Pickwick!

-On a more .disappointing note the cycling numbers had fallen significantly compared
+On a more .disappointing note the cycling numbers had fallen significantly compared to last year

-apologies as he was unable to attend due to the process of moving house.
+he was unable to attend due to the process of moving house.

 In the end four cyclists graced the roads around Harpenden with their athleticism and they were, Middlesex